Trent Alexander-Arnold to Real Madrid? What his exit would mean to Liverpool and why replacing him might be impossible

 His vision and passing ability are unmatched but his perceived defensive frailties often make him a target for opponents.

-In fact, since his Premier League debut, he has been dribbled past more than 100 times more than any other player, at 296, a statistic which highlights his struggles in one-on-one defending.
+In fact, since his Premier League debut, he has been dribbled past more than 100 times more than any other player, at 296, a statistic which highlights his vulnerability in one-on-one situations.

 Can Trent be replaced?